alexs2112/University-Notes/2023-Winter/GLGY307/12 - Chordate, Agnathan Evolution.md

 	 - **Yunnanozoon**: True chordate, occurs in vast numbers
 	 - **Myllokunmingia**: Chordate that starts making a transition to the true vertebrates, has a weird notochord
 	 - **Haikouichthys**: Very well developed vertebral column.
 The first vertebrate, very well documented in the history of life
-	 - **Cheungkongella**: First tunicates (benthic and plantic, aka ascidians ?).
+	 - **Cheungkongella**: First tunicates (benthic and plantic, oldest ascidian).
 Attached to seafloor with thin notochord
  - Very well defined segment from the lower -> lower-middle Cambrian documenting the evolution of vertebrates

 ### Conodonts